jenkins-infra/update-center2/README.md

 See the file `src/main/resources/label-definitions.properties` for the plugin/label assignments.

 See https://github.com/jenkinsci/jenkins/blob/master/core/src/main/resources/hudson/model/Messages.properties (look for `UpdateCenter.PluginCategory`) for the localization overrides Jenkins applies.

+### Wiki Page Override

+Plugins are generally expected to provide a `<url>` to their documentation in their POM.
+Historically, these URLs have been pages on the Jenkins wiki, but can point anywhere.
+The wiki page override feature was primarily used when wiki pages were a requirement for plugins to be distributed by this tool at all.

+This requirement no longer exists, but it may still be useful to define a documentation URL for plugins that don't do that:
+Due to update center tiers that can result in older releases of a plugin being distributed, it might not be enough to have a URL in the latest release.

+The file `src/main/resources/wiki-overrides.properties` defines these wiki page overrides.

 ### Removing plugins from distribution